 8. Rishabh Pant | India

-India’s star wicketkeeper-batter Rishabh Pant has been the most consistent and best Test batsman for the Men in Blue in the past few years.
+Rishabh Pant has been the most consistent and best Test batsman for the Men in Blue in the past few years.
 No one can forget his Gabba heroics against Australia, which created history.
 Pant’s unique style of play makes him one of the most entertaining yet effective players in Test cricket.
-He has played 43 Test matches so far in his career and has scored 2948 runs at an average of 42.11.
-The left-handed batter has 13 half-centuries and 7 centuries to his name.
-Pant is in ninth place in the ICC Test rankings along with Usman Khawaja and Saud Shakeel, as they all have 739 ratings.
+India’s star wicketkeeper Rishabh Pant has played 46 Test matches so far in his career and has scored 3,373 runs at an average of 44.38.
+The left-handed batter has 17 half-centuries and 8 centuries to his name.
+He has become the Vice-captain of the Indian Test cricket team and has been rewarded for this responsibility for his exceptional batting.

 Advertisement